The Capture (film)

 The Capture is a 1950 American Western film directed by John Sturges and starring Lew Ayres and Teresa Wright.
+The story, originally titled Daybreak, was written by Niven Busch, Wright's husband.

-The story, told in flashback deals with an ex-oil worker driven by guilt at causing the death of an innocent man to find out the truth about a robbery.
+The story, told in flashback form, deals with a former oil worker driven by guilt at causing the death of an innocent man.

 Plot

-Lin Vanner is the manager of an oil company.
-The payroll has been stolen in a holdup.
+Lin Vanner is the manager of an oil company and the payroll has been stolen in a holdup.
 His fiancée urges him to pursue the suspect in hope that he will gain recognition.
-Deducing the road the robber may have taken over the border with Mexico, he sets out to intercept him.
-He shoots a man who shouts back at him and does not raise his hands when challenged by Lin.
+Following the thief's most likely trail over the border with Mexico, he begins his pursuit.
+Lin shoots a man who shouts back at him and does not raise his hands when challenged.

-Too late Lin learns that the man could not raise one arm because it was injured and this was the reason for his shouting rather than complying with the demand he raise his hands; he was not guilty of the robbery.
-Troubled by his action and abandoned by his fiancée, Lin takes it on himself to tell the dead man's wife, Ellen, but is mistaken for an applicant for a helper to keep the dead man's farm going until his widow's son is old enough to take over.
+Lin learns that the man whom he had shot could not raise one arm because it was injured, which was the reason that he had shouted rather than complying with the demand he raise his hands, and he was not the robbery suspect.
+Troubled by his action and abandoned by his fiancée, Lin seeks to inform the dead man's widow Ellen, but he is mistaken for an applicant for a job to operate the dead man's farm until Ellen's son is old enough to take command.
 Lin believes that this opportunity has been given to him to make amends for his mistake.

 With Father Gomez at his side, the story that he is being pursued by the police for another killing is told in a flashback.